nippur72/ifdef-loader/README.md

 Conditional compilation directives are written inside `//` doubleslash comment so that they don't effect normal JavaScript or TypeScript parsing.

-The `//` doubleslash comment must be at the start of line.

 Example:
 ```js
 // #if DEBUG